 Every tenant was a first time renter at one point and securing a home without a rental history doesn’t have to be hard.
-We spoke with Hannah Gill from Independent Property Management for some tips you can use to make applying for your first rental property easier.
+We spoke with Grace Hooper from Property Management for some tips you can use to make applying for your first rental property easier.

 Collect some good references